iamsquare/complex.js/docusaurus/docs/functions/inverse-trigonometric.md

 ## asin

-Calculates the arcsine (inverse sine) of a complex number.
+Calculates the arcsine (inverse sine) of a complex number: $\arcsin(z)$.

+Returns the principal value of the inverse sine function.
+For real $z$ in $[-1, 1]$, this gives the standard arcsine.
+For complex $z$, it extends the function to the complex plane.

 ```typescript
 asin(z: Complex): Complex